 For instance, as proof that her college’s graduates make a sufficient living after graduation to manage the debt they had taken on to pay for classes, Donna Waite, a representative from the Paul Mitchell Schools Franchise Association, pointed to cohort default rates and student loan repayment rates.
 At last month’s hearing, she said, “Despite the fact that our students had a better-than-average student loan repayment rate, when the gainful employment assessments were sent out by the Department of Education, 58 of our 112 Paul Mitchell schools had a program in the zone or failing.
 Put another way, our student default rate in 2013 was 10.6 percent.
 Clearly, if our graduates are repaying their loans, they're not being hurt by the cost of the education we provide.”
 Waite’s arguments echo similar ones made over the past several years.
 While negotiating the rule in 2014, another commenter claimed that since default rates aren’t closely associated with debt-to-earnings ratios, the GE benchmark doesn’t provide a true measure of affordability.

-Despite these claims, 2011 gainful employment data (the most recent year of publicly-available program-level repayment rates for reasons discussed below) demonstrate that the debt-to-earnings ratio is closely correlated with program-level repayment rates.* The average repayment rate for a program that would have failed was ten percentage points below those that would have passed.
+Despite these claims, 2011 gainful employment data (the most recent year of publicly-available program-level repayment rates for reasons discussed below) demonstrate that the debt-to-earnings ratio is somewhat correlated with program-level repayment rates.* The average repayment rate for a program that would have failed was ten percentage points below those that would have passed.
 Furthermore, while 929 passing programs had a repayment rate above 50 percent, only 206 failing programs met this criteria.
 But while there were clear differences in program-level repayment rates between those that would have passed and those that would have failed, it’s true that a non-trivial 16 percent of programs that stood to fail also had a repayment rate above 50 percent.
 Certainly an accountability measure tied to repayment rates could render several surprising winners and losers.

 It is no surprise that some colleges or individual programs may perform well on one measure but fail another.
-For example, while closely related, colleges with high rates of student loan default may also have better than average repayment rates, or vice versa.
+For example, while related, colleges with high rates of student loan default may also have better than average repayment rates, or vice versa.
 Likewise, a program that fails the annual DTE ratio may instead pass another DTE measure that uses a borrower’s discretionary income.
 Similar slight disparities between repayment rates and a debt-to-earnings ratio are therefore to be expected.
 Repayment rates offer a helpful check on how well students are faring with their loans, and how well institutions are managing taxpayer dollars, regardless of how much their graduates reportedly go on to earn in the job market.
 The repayment rate does not count in the institution’s favor any borrowers who are enrolled in an income-driven repayment plan but are only chipping away at growing interest, or those borrowers in forbearance, who are in good standing while not making any payments.
 In contrast, the DTE ratios provide a more theoretical measure of whether borrowers on average are making loan payments that are reasonable given their earnings.
 While closely associated, these measures intentionally track different factors and may therefore produce different results.

 Despite recent comments from some of their representatives, the for-profit college sector is the one primarily responsible for pushing to eliminate repayment rates as a secondary test of gainful employment.
 When the Department of Education promulgated its original GE rule in 2011 and incorporated program-level repayment rates as an accountability measure, the main for-profit college membership organization, the Association of Private Sector Colleges and Universities (now Career Education Colleges and Universities), successfully took the Department to court.
 The association argued that the repayment rate measured borrower choices that colleges could not control and that the thresholds set were arbitrary and capricious.
 As a direct result of this legal challenge, the repayment rate provision was struck from the re-negotiated regulation a few years later when the rule was negotiated a second time in 2014.
 But when it proves advantageous, some are clearly willing to change their tune and herald student loan repayment rates as a better metric than the debt-to-earnings ratio.